wasmerio/wasmer/integration_tests/lua/README.md

 # `lua` integration test

-This starts wasmer with the lus wasm file.
+This starts wasmer with the lua wasm file.
 The test asserts on the output of wasmer.
 Run test with:

 ```